With the 2019 Summer release, a new version

 Yes, Informatica Intelligent Cloud Services and PowerCenter 10.2 Hotfix 1 supports Snowflake on Azure.

 On Informatica Intelligent Cloud Services and PowerCenter, you can configure pushdown optimization for the Snowflake database using the ODBC connection.
 The connector supports both Partial and Full pushdown optimization.
-You can configure pushdown optimization for within a schema or across multiple schemas in Snowflake.
+You can configure pushdown optimization for within a schema, across multiple schemas, or across multiple databases in Snowflake.
 For more information about the rules and guidelines for configuring pushdown optimization, see the respective Snowflake connector documentation.